Mrs Georgina (Gina) Hope Rinehart

 Professor Plimer’s main geological interests are in ore deposits in base metal deposits (particularly in Broken Hill; epithermal precious metals, Sn-W systems).
 He serves on the Boards of listed public companies (Ivanhoe Australia Ltd, Niuminco Group Ltd, Kefi Minerals Ltd) and unlisted companies (such as Roy Hill Holdings Pty Ltd and TNT Mines Ltd).
 He also served on the Board of the ASX-listed CBH Resources (1998-2010) until it was acquired by Toho Zinc and continues to advise Toho Zinc.

-POSCO Raw Materials Dept., Coal Procurement Group Leader (Sep.
-2011)
+POSCO Raw Materials Dept. I, Coal Procurement Group Leader (Jan.
+2018)

-POSCO Raw Materials Dept., Iron Ore Procurement Project Leader (Nov.
-2007)
+POSCO Raw Materials Procurement Dept., Coal Procurement Team Leader (Apr.
+2012)

 Shinichi (Sean) Kobayashi